21 Equal Opportunity: Internal Audit and Reporting Systems

 This policy is established to comply with the Office of Federal Contract Compliance Program’s (OFCCP) Code of Federal Regulations (41 CFR 60-3) for Uniform Guidelines on Employee Selection Procedures.
 In addition, the policy complies with Policy 800 General Personnel.

 All administrative and supervisory personnel shall be responsible for implementing the University's equal opportunity and affirmative action program and shall be evaluated, in part, on the effectiveness of their participation in these programs and their progress toward the achievement of equal opportunity and affirmative action goals.
 The University will ensure fair employment practices in filling vacated and created positions.

-The Assistant to the President in the Department of Institutional Equity and Compliance (IE&C) shall have responsibility for:
+The Assistant to the President in the Office of Institutional Equity and Compliance (IEC) shall have responsibility for:

 A. Developing auditing and reporting systems to permit monitoring of progress by all areas.